silversixpence-crypto/dapol/spec.md

 - $\mathbb{G}$ is the Ristretto group, TODO what are the generators?
 - $\mathcal{R}$ is the Bulletproofs protocol
 - $N=2^H$ because why would anyone want to publicly lower the upper bound?
-- $\text{MaxL}=2^{B-H}$ so that the upper bound is $2^B$ where $B$ is set by $\mathcal{C}$ (the Bulletproofs library requires a power of 2 as the upper bound)
+- $\text{MaxL}=2^{B-H}$ so that the upper bound is $2^B$ where $B$ is set by $\mathcal{P}$ (the Bulletproofs library requires a power of 2 as the upper bound)

-These values can be set by $\mathcal{C}$
+These values can be set by $\mathcal{P}$
 - $B$ which is the bit length of the range proof upper bound (defaults to 64)
 - Both the salts (randomly generated if not set)

 ## Dependencies

+The KDF protocol used is HKDF-SHA256 https://datatracker.ietf.org/doc/html/rfc5869 and the implementation used in the [hkdf rust crate](https://docs.rs/hkdf/latest/hkdf/).

+### Ristretto group

 TODO get link for ristretto codebase
 The paper wants g_1 & g_2 generators of G such that their relative discrete logarithm is unknown.
 We should state in the spec that this is the case with Ristretto 25519 and why and where that code lives.

-kdf used is HKDF-SHA256 https://datatracker.ietf.org/doc/html/rfc5869
-- TODO get link to code

-Bulletproofs TODO get link to code
+### Bulletproofs

-- Bulletproofs is the range proof protocol chosen because it is efficient, allows aggregation, and has no trusted setup
+Bulletproofs is chosen as the range proof protocol because it is efficient, allows aggregation, and has no trusted setup.
+This is the range proof protocol suggested by the paper.
-- the pedersen commitment code comes from the bulletproofs library
-- also obv the code is used for range proofs

-### Bulletproofs code
+The following codebase is used as the implementation: [zkcrypto/bulletproofs](https://github.com/zkcrypto/bulletproofs).
+There is another codebase available but it has weaker performance than the one currently being used.
+There is some funny business with the cargo crate versions, which is detailed [here](https://github.com/zkcrypto/bulletproofs/issues/15).

-upper bound bit length can only be one of: 8 16 32 64, otherwise the bulletproof library will throw an error
+When calculating a range proof the upper bound parameter is a bit length, which means only powers of 2 are supported.
+More than that, the upper bound bit length can only be one of: 8 16 32 64, otherwise the library will throw an error.

+The Bulletproofs code is also used for calculating Pedersen commitments.
+TODO:
 We should document the default group elements used here, and put them in the spec. e.g. in hidden_node.rs there is this line:
 ```rust
         let commitment = PedersenGens::default().commit(